This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Pick a Good Wine: Use a red wine you enjoy drinking—its flavor will shine in the dish.
-For a milder taste, replace half of the wine with chicken broth.
+• Choose the Wine: Use a red wine you enjoy.
+For a milder flavor, swap half with chicken broth.

 Frequently Asked Questions

-What type of wine should I use for Coq au Vin?
+What type of wine is best for coq au vin?

-Use a dry red wine like Pinot Noir, Burgundy, or Beaujolais.
-It doesn’t need to be expensive—just one you enjoy drinking, as the flavor will carry through the dish.
+A dry red wine like Burgundy, Pinot Noir, or Beaujolais works best.
+Choose a wine you enjoy drinking, as its flavor will be noticeable in the sauce.

 Can I double this recipe?